moabukar/Kubernetes-and-Cloud-Native-Associate-KCNA/docs/kcna/questions.md

 <details close>

-<summary> :small_blue_diamond: 21.
+<summary> 21.
 What language is used to specify and create a Kubernetes resource?  </summary>
 <br>

 1. JavaScript